Kearsarge Mountain State Forest

-Kearsarge Mountain State Forest is a 3893 acre state forest in the towns of Warner, Wilmot, Andover, and Salisbury, New Hampshire.
+Kearsarge Mountain State Forest is a 3893 acre state forest in the towns of Warner, Wilmot, Andover, and Salisbury, New Hampshire, United States.
 In 1922 it encompassed 839 acre.
 The state forest covers the summit and most of the slopes of Mount Kearsarge, the highest point in Merrimack County.
 Winslow State Park is in the northern part of the state forest, and Rollins State Park is at the southern edge.